Separation of congruence intervals and implications: Preliminaries

 The next statement uniformizes the operations witnessing the type of edges in smooth algebras.

-\begin{theorem}[Theorem~21, \cite{Bulatov20:graph}] Let $\cA$ be a class of similar smooth idempotent algebras.
-There are term operations $f,g,h$ of $\cA$ such that for any $\zA\in\cA$ and any $a,b\in\zA$ operation $f$ is a semilattice operation on $\{a\fac\th,b\fac\th\}$ if $ab$ is a semilattice edge; $g$ is a majority operation on $\{a\fac\th,b\fac\th\}$ if $ab$ is a majority edge; $h$ is an affine operation on $\Sg{a,b}\fac\th$ if $ab$ is an affine edge, where $\th$ witnesses the type of the edge. \end{theorem}
+\begin{theorem}[Theorem~21 and Corollary~22, \cite{Bulatov20:graph}] Let $\cK$ be a smooth class and $\cV$ the variety it generates.
+There are term operations $f,g,h$ of $\cV$ such that for any $\zA\in\cK$, any edge $ab$ of $\zA$, and $E=\{a\fac\th,b\fac\th\}$, where $\th$ is a congruence witnessing that $ab$ is an edge, \begin{itemize} \item[(i)] $f\red E$ is a semilattice operation if $ab$ is a semilattice edge; it is the first projection if $ab$ is a majority or affine edge; \item[(ii)] $g\red E$ is a majority operation if $ab$ is a majority edge; it is the first projection if $ab$ is an affine edge, and $g\red E(x,y,z)=f\red E(x,f\red E(y,z))$ if $ab$ is semilattice; \item[(iii)] $h\red{\Sg{a,b}\fac\th}$ is an affine operation if $ab$ is an affine edge; it is the first projection if $ab$ is a majority edge, and $h\red E(x,y,z)=f\red E(x,f\red E(y,z))$ if $ab$ is semilattice. \end{itemize} Moreover, operations $g,h$ can be chosen such that for any $\zA\in\cV$ and any affine edge $ab$ of $\zA$, where $\th$ is a congruence witnessing that $ab$ is an affine edge, $g$ is the first projection and $h$ is an affine operation on $\Sg{a,b}\fac\th$. \end{theorem}

+\begin{proof} Theorem~\ref{the:uniform} is proved in \cite{Bulatov20:graph} except for the part concerning the behavior of $g,h$ on algebras from $\cV$.
+A proof of this part is almost verbatim a part of the proof of Theorem~21 from \cite{Bulatov20:graph}.

+Let $\vc\zD\ell$ be a list of all 2-generated algebras from $\cV$ (up to an isomorphism) that are term equivalent to a module.
+There are finitely many such algebras, because $\cV$ is finitely generated.
+It suffices to find $g,h$ that act correctly on the $\zD_i$'s, because $\Sg{a,b}\fac\th$ for any thick affine edge $ab$ of an algebra from $\cV$ is in this list.
+Let $\vc h\ell$ be a list of terms of $\cV$ such that $h_i$ is the affine operation of $\zD_i$.
+Note that every binary term operation of $\zD_i$ is of the form $\al x+(1-\al)y$.